eprbell/rp2/doc/input_files.md

 * **crypto_sent**: how much of the given cryptocurrency was sent with the transaction
 * **crypto_received**: how much of the given cryptocurrency was received with the transaction
 * **notes** (optional): description of the transaction

-## The Config File
-The config file tells RP2 how to interpret the input spreadsheet.
-It is in JSON format and contains the following sections:
-* **in_header**: JSON object containing parameter-position value pairs for **IN**-transactions.
-Position 0 corresponds to column A in the input spreadsheet, 1 to B, etc.
-* **out_header**: JSON object containing parameter-position value pairs for **OUT**-transactions.
-Position 0 corresponds to column A in the input spreadsheet, 1 to B, etc.
-* **intra_header**: JSON object containing parameter-position value pairs for **INTRA**-transactions.
-Position 0 corresponds to column A in the input spreadsheet, 1 to B, etc.
-* **assets**: JSON array containing a list of valid cryptocurrencies (references to cryptocurrencies not listed here will cause an error)
-* **exchanges**: JSON array containing a list of valid exchanges and wallets (references to exchanges or wallets not listed here will cause an error)
-* **holders**: JSON array containing a list of valid account and wallet owners (references to holders not listed here will cause an error).
-Multiple holders can be used by people who file taxes together.